Firewolf1337/ytMusicLoader/README.md

 1. Install pip - ```py -m ensurepip --upgrade```
 1. Install prerequisites - ```py .\prereq.py```
 1. Download [ffmpeg](https://github.com/BtbN/FFmpeg-Builds/releases) and extract atleast the bin folder to a ffmpeg folder where the python files are.
+1. Or just install it and make sure it is available in the cmd otherwise add it to $PATH

 ### Folder structure should atleast look like this:
 ```